 How To Keep Your Dog Safe From Coyotes While Walking Them

 - Keep your pet on a 6-foot leash.
 Please do not use a retractable leash as they can stray out of sight.

 - Coyotes are most active between sunset and sunrise so try to walk your dog outside of these times.

 - Do not let your dog into the yard between sunset and sunrise without supervision.

 I hope that this information has given you more of an insight into coyotes.
-They are not overly dangerous to an adult human but are wild animals.
-With more and more spotted in suburban areas, the information given above will hopefully keep you and your pets safe.
+They are not overly dangerous to an adult human, but you have to remember they are wild animals.
+With more and more sighted in suburban areas, the information given above will hopefully keep you and your pets safe.